British Rail Class 99: History

+As of May 2026, seven locomotives had been delivered and driver training was taking place.

+The first commercial service took place on 28 July 2026 from London Gateway to Hams Hall Rail Freight Terminal.

 Specification

-The 75 mph locomotive has a maximum tractive effort of "up to" 500 kN, and a power rating of 6170 kW in electric mode.
+The 75 mph locomotive has a maximum tractive effort of 500 kN, and a power rating of 6170 kW in electric mode.
 These figures exceed those of the diesel-powered British Rail Class 66.

 It is fitted with the AWS and TPWS safety systems, and is planned to be fitted with ETCS.
 It has cameras providing views of the pantographs, shunting zones and the front of the locomotive.

 Diesel performance

 The Class 99 locomotive has a 16-cylinder 1790 kW Cummins QSK50 engine installed, which meets Stage 5 emissions standards.
 The locomotives are expected to use HVO biofuels in service, and will be able to raise and lower their pantographs while moving.